WickyNilliams/LinkChecker/README.markdown

     });

-The checked event is called as each link is checked:
+The checked event is called after each link has been checked:

     processor.on(LinkChecker.events.checked, function(link) {